deletedcu/angular-demo/lectures/01-angular-basics/02-typescript.md

 **Note:** the `-g` stands for "global", so for example, `npm install typescript --global` would also have worked.
 Developers like to use shorthand when possible!

-> If you use Atom, you'll likely also want to install a package for syntax highlighting of TypeScript, [atom-typescript](https://atom.io/packages/atom-typescript).
+> You may want to install a package for syntax highlighting of TypeScript in the text editor of your choice.

 <!--WDI5 9:50 -->